Lovers of Cluj-Napoca

 The Lovers of Cluj-Napoca are a pair of human skeletons discovered in 2013 by archaeologists in the cemetery of a former Dominican convent in Cluj-Napoca, Romania.
 The couple are believed to have lived between 1450 and 1550 – between the year the convent was established and the year the graveyard was secularised.
 Analysis by archaeologists confirmed that the skeletons belong to a man and a woman around 30 years of age.
 The couple were buried facing each other, and with their hands interlocked.

 The male appears to have died due to a fight or an accident as his sternum is broken, possibly caused by a blow from a blunt object.
 Another archaeologist places the blame for the man's death on a broken hip.
 The cause of death of the female is unclear from her skeleton.
-It is unlikely that she committed suicide, as that was considered a sin at the time and would have excluded her from being buried in consecrated ground.
+It is unlikely that she died by suicide, as that was considered a sin and would have excluded her from being buried in consecrated ground.